Remind me about CPD

 What happens then?

 You can submit your records at the start of the following year.
 If selected, we will notify you and request your records if you have not already submitted them, we will then provide you with feedback and advice.
-If your records aren’t selected for review, provided that you have submitted your record via Career Manager, you will still have access to our dashboard showing CPD data.

 What counts as CPD?